Quillraven/Quilly-s-Adventure/README.md

 # Quilly's Adventure

+### Update 2024

+I updated the project to the newest (to date October 2024) LibGDX, Kotlin, Gradle and LibKTX versions.
+I removed the Android backend (because it is annoying to maintain) and replaced it with a new TeaVM backend which now allows the game to be run in the browser.
+[Here](https://quillraven.github.io/Quilly-s-Adventure/) is the link.
+TeaVM required a few code changes (mainly reflection issues).
+The original code with the android backend can be found in a separate branch called `original`.

+### General

 This is a streaming project of my [twitch](twitch.tv/quillraven) channel.

 We are going to develop a simple adventure using LibGDX, Kotlin and LibKTX extensions.